 We know what kinds of students colleges want to admit.
 We want to get you admitted to your dream schools.

 Learn more about PrepScholar Admissions to maximize your chance of getting in.

-Average college GPAs won't mean much for you yet if you're still in high school, but it's good to know how GPA works in college because it can impact your future career.
-If you end up going through a job recruiting process towards the end of college, your GPA will be one of the factors that is strongly considered by recruiters.
+Average college GPAs won't mean much for you if you're still in high school, but it's good to know how GPA works in college because it can impact your future career.
+If you end up going through a job recruiting process toward the end of college, your GPA will likely be one of the factors that is strongly considered by recruiters.

-Another matter to take into consideration is graduate school.
+Another matter to take into consideration is grad school.
 You'll have to be a little more serious about keeping your GPA up in college if you plan to go to grad school (especially if you have your sights set on law school or medical school).
-Graduate schools want to see that you're a dedicated student who's passionate about the field of study you've chosen.
+Grad programs want dedicated students who are passionate about the field of study they've chosen.
 A high college GPA in relation to your peers in the same field will demonstrate that you were able to consistently exceed expectations.

-If graduate school may be on the horizon for you, don't slack off during your freshman year of college!
+If grad school might be on the horizon for you, don't slack off during your freshman year of college!
 You should make sure your GPA is solid from the beginning so you don't mess up your plans later on (but also try and have fun sometimes because college is awesome).

 Don’t choose a major or a college because you think you’re going to be able to get a higher GPA in that program.
 If you work hard in a field you truly enjoy, the good grades will most likely follow!

 Trying to figure out where you should apply to college?
 Check out my complete guide on how to choose a school that's right for you!